symfony/symfony-docs/reference/configuration/security.rst

 **type**: ``boolean`` **default**: ``false``

+.. deprecated:: 5.4

+    The ``always_authenticate_before_granting`` option was deprecated in
+    Symfony 5.4 and it will be removed in Symfony 6.0.

 If ``true``, the user is asked to authenticate before each call to the ``isGranted()`` method in services and controllers or ``is_granted()`` from templates.